carlk3/FreeRTOS-FAT-CLI-for-PSoC-63/README.md

 # FreeRTOS-FAT-CLI-for-PSoC-63
-FreeRTOS+FAT Media Driver using SPI, based on SDBlockDevice from Mbed OS 5 (ff_sddisk.c).
+FreeRTOS+FAT Media Driver (ff_sddisk.c) for PSoC 6 using SPI, based on SDBlockDevice from Mbed OS 5.
 This example PSoC Creator project implements a FAT filesystem on SD card in an AdaLogger Shield on a PSoC® 6 BLE Pioneer Kit (CY8CKIT-062-BLE).

 Prerequisites:
 * PSoC® 6 BLE Pioneer Kit (CY8CKIT-062-BLE)